efroemling/ballistica/assets/src/server/README.txt

 (on mac or linux) or launch_ballisticacore_server.bat (on windows).
 You'll need to open a UDP port (43210 by default) so that the world can communicate with your server.
-You can configure your server by creating a config.yaml file (see config_template.yaml as a starting point)
+You can configure your server by editing the config.yaml file.
+(if you only see config_template.yaml, you can copy/rename that to config.yaml)

 Platform-Specific Notes: